List of Only Fools and Horses characters: Jumbo Mills

 Jumbo Mills (Nick Stringer in Who Wants to Be a Millionaire and Lee Long in Rock & Chips) was Del's old school friend and business partner (they ran a jellied eels stall together) who emigrated to Australia during the 1960s.
 Jumbo, named for his love of elephants, returned to Peckham in the episode Who Wants to Be a Millionaire, and offered Del the chance to restore their old partnership by helping him run his new used car business back in Australia, only for Del to refuse the offer due to Rodney being unable to go because of his drug conviction.

-Stringer also appeared in an earlier episode, Go West Young Man, playing an Australian man who bought a car with no brakes from Del Boy.
-He later accidentally crashed into the back of an E-type Jaguar, which at the time was being driven by Del, who was looking after it for Boycie.
+Stringer also appeared in an earlier episode, Go West Young Man, playing an Australian man who bought a car with faulty brakes from Del Boy.
+He later accidentally crashed into the back of an E-type Jaguar being driven by Del, who was looking after it for Boycie.

 Vincenzo Occhetti

 Vincenzo Occhetti (David Jason) appeared as the main antagonist in the two-part episode Miami Twice.
-Ochetti was a Mafia don and an exact doppelgänger for Del Boy.
-As the episode unfolded it emerged that Ochetti was under FBI surveillance and facing trial for murder, kidnapping and drug-running.
+Occhetti was a Mafia don and an exact doppelgänger for Del Boy.
+As the episode unfolded it emerged that Occhetti was under FBI surveillance and facing trial for murder, kidnapping and drug-running.
 After seeing Del's resemblance to his father, Occhetti's son Rico launched a series of unsuccessful attempts to assassinate Del, hoping that the authorities would believe Occhetti himself was dead and thus spare him the prison sentence.
 Every attempt failed, and Del and Rodney eventually uncovered the Mafia plan, providing the FBI with crucial evidence to send Occhetti to prison for life.